 Please check TfL before you travel for the latest travel news.

 If you plan to arrive by car, there is street parking available around the Royal Society building, but we do not have parking spaces for the public.
 There are a limited number of parking spaces close to the front door which may be booked in advance by visitors with a Blue Badge disabled parking permit.
-To book a space, please contact the reception desk on 020 7451 2500.
+To book a space, please email us in advance.

 You can find information on where and how to park in the area by visiting the City of Westminster’s website.

-You will need to access Carlton House Terrace by Carlton House Gardens.
-(Due to this, please keep in mind that car access to disabled parking spots near to our building cannot be guaranteed on Sunday.)
+Due to this, please keep in mind that car access to disabled parking spots near to our building cannot be guaranteed on Sunday.

-For more information about the race and road closures, visit the London 10k website.
+For more information about the race and road closures, visit the ASICS London 10K website.